 More about Industrial disease compensation

-Under a CFA, Mexborough injury claimants will also not have to pay any fees upfront.
+Mexborough injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Mexborough, South Yorkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Mexborough, South Yorkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?